 To view cleanup site information, you can go directly to an online information center (Geotracker) by clicking this link, http://geotracker.waterboards.ca.gov/.
 If this site does not provide the information you are seeking, you can request digital copies of our files.
 Call (650) 372-6200 or request a file review using our online form.

 Corrective Action Guidelines, Policies, and Procedures

 A few topic-specific guidelines have been developed to provide more up-to-date guidance for responsible parties and consultants.
 You can view these guidelines by clicking on the appropriate link.
-For other issues please refer to the guidance document below and/or your case manager at (650) 372-6200.
+For other issues please refer to the guidance documents below and/or your case manager at (650) 372-6200.

 Inspection staff also issue permits for installing wells and soil borings for geotechnical or environmental investigations.
 Staff can answer questions about contaminated sites or provide information on regional underground water supplies.